-The Environmental Health and Safety coordinator conducts trainings for faculty, staff and students.
+The Director of Environmental Health, Safety and Compliance conducts trainings for faculty, staff and students.
 All new employees are trained on fire safety and evacuation procedures.
 Annual training on fire safety, fire extinguisher and evacuation procedure is required for Facilities Services staff and Dining staff.
 During residential life orientation, the residential life staff attend a training.
 The training includes a video on dorm safety, use of a fire extinguisher, building evacuation procedures and the process for conducting fire safety checks in student dorm rooms.
 The residence hall staff are trained in the emergency evacuation procedures and act as resources for the students and staff in residential buildings.